 People who are very resilient tend to live longer than those who aren't.
 In one study, people who felt a strong sense of purpose lived on average seven years longer.
 A sense of purpose is a major resilience factor.
 In a survey of thousands of adults, 92% of the high-resilience adults felt their lives had meaning.

 When you have low resilience, you're more likely to engage in high-risk behaviors like alcoholism, drug use, overeating, gambling, and putting yourself in physically dangerous situations.
 Why?
 You may take these "easy ways out" because you know no other way to deal with your problems.
 High-risk behaviors create more problems, not fewer.
-When you're more resilient, you feel less desperate to retreat into risky behaviors.
+When you're more resilient, you feel less desperate and are therefore less likely to retreat into risky behaviors.

 If your work environment is stressful, you may become extremely fearful about going back to that situation.
 So, why not choose an easier job?
 You can do that, but you'll need enough resilience to go out and seek the job as well as adapt to the new work environment.